makovalab-psu/AmpliCoNE-tool/README.md

 NOTE: For gene copies in control, the gene family name (3rd column) should be "CONTROL".(case sensitive)

 **How to generate the file**:
 - Identify a representative gene for each gene family and extract its sequence from NCBI.
+(E.g. most common variant or consensus sequence built from individual gene copies within the gene family.)
 - BLAT the representative gene sequence against reference genome to identify all locations with greater than 99% identity.
 - Represent each location identified with its start and end location followed by the gene family name.